nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/business_rules_death.md

 #### Additional Logical Checks

 The following combinations of field values will also result in an error being returned for a submission.
-An Error Message with a format of "Error: Invalid combination of _Field 1_ and _Field 2_" will be returned for each invalid combination reported.
+An Error Message with a format of "Invalid combination of _Field 1_ and _Field 2_" will be returned for each invalid combination reported.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
 <thead>